joebew42/joebew42.github.io/about.md

 # Hello there! :wave:

-My name is Joe, I am a computer programmer and technical trainer, interested in software design principles and practices of software development:
+My name is Joe, I am a computer programmer and technical trainer, focused on software design principles and practices of software development:

 - Clean Code
 - Test-Driven Development